kwonus/Quelle/Vanilla-Quelle.md

 ### II.
 Addendum

 A reference implementation of Quelle can be found in Quelle-AVX and related open source projects.
+There are two possible implementation levels:

+- Level 1 [basic search support]
+- Level 2 [search support includes also searching on part-of-speech tags]

 ### III.
 Quelle Syntax